-Notwithstanding the above, Code Enforcement Inspectors hired into their position prior to the date this Agreement was ratified by the Union (i.e., September 12, 2018) will continue to receive a thirty (30) minute paid meal period while employed in that position.
+Notwithstanding the above, Code Enforcement Inspectors hired into their position prior to September 12, 2018, will continue to receive a thirty (30) minute paid meal period while employed in that position.

 Part-time employees who work a shift exceeding four (4) consecutive hours may request a paid fifteen (15) minute break, in addition to any meal period they may be entitled to under Illinois Law, and such request shall not be unreasonably denied.